 Courses - Educational Psychology (GEPY)

-GEPY 6601 Statistics
+Statistics

-The course focuses attention on descriptive statistics, inferential statistics, correlation, analysis of variance, factorial experiments, and analysis of covariance.
+Focuses attention on descriptive statistics and parametric and non-parametric univariate inferential statistics, such as correlation, chi-square, analysis of variance and analysis of covariance.
 It also introduces the student to the use of one statistical computer package.